Fractured Magic: Chapter Twenty-Seven

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

-The words of the letter swam before Leandros’ eyes.
+The words of the Magistrate’s letter swam before Leandros’ eyes.
 Over the course of the morning, he’d read it four separate times.
-It had made him angrier each time.
+Each time had made him progressively angrier.

 “We are aware of your past with Mr. Hallisey,” the delicate, slanted script read.
-“Though he will be accompanying your team to Illyon, he is to be considered an enemy of Unity.
-If you would like our continued support in this matter with your uncle, we advise you to keep your contact with him limited.
+“Though he will be accompanying your team to Illyon, he is to be considered an enemy of Unity and treated as such.
+If you would like our continued support in this matter with your uncle, we advise you to keep your contact with Hallisey limited.
 Your most humble and obedient servant, Diomis.”

 With a heavy sigh, Leandros ran his good hand through his hair.
-The other was currently set in a brace, an accursed contraption that prevented him from even trying to open or close it.
+The other was currently set in a brace, an accursed contraption that prevented him from trying to open or close it.
 Not that he would try, if given the chance.
-The physician’s threat of permanent immobility frightened him more than he let on, and he was dealing with enough foundation-shaking news at the moment than to try to process that, too.
+The physician’s threat of permanent immobility frightened him more than he let on, and he was already dealing with more world-shattering news than he could handle.

 How had his life changed so much in a week?
 Illyon had been only one week ago.
 His uncle had been taken from him one week ago.
-When he closed his eyes, he could still vividly picture the woman who took him, from the magma that pulsed beneath her skin to the magic that coiled around her.
+When he closed his eyes, he could still vividly picture the woman who took him, from the crimson glow that pulsed beneath her skin to the magic that coiled around her.
 He couldn’t stop her alone.
-He couldn’t stop her without Unity, and now Roman might ruin everything.
+He couldn’t stop her without Unity, and now Roman’s presence here might ruin everything.

-A week and a day ago, Leandros would have said that all he wanted was Roman, back from the dead.
-Somehow, miraculously, he’d gotten that wish, but now he just wanted Roman gone again.
-He stared dully at a bulging manila folder full of Unity protocols and policies, this latest thinly-veiled threat from the Magistrates sitting on top of it.
-Now, all Leandros wanted was to save his uncle, the man who’d been there for him when no one else had.
-When even Roman had abandoned him.
+A week and a day ago, Leandros would have said that Roman, alive, was all he wanted and all he would ever wish for.
+Miraculously, that wish had been granted, but now all he wanted was Roman out of his life again.
+He stared dully at his manila folder full of Unity protocols and policies, this latest thinly-veiled threat from the Magistrates sitting on top of it.
+Saving his uncle, the man who’d been there for him when no one else had, took priority over someone who’d faked his own death and let Leandros take the blame.

-He pushed back from his desk and, with a snarl, hurled the folder across the room.
-Papers flew and fluttered everywhere, blanketing the small guest room in black and white.
-Leandros’ anger settled with the loose pages, leaving him tired.
-Just tired.
-The thought of picking up each one single-handedly was too much, so instead of trying, he grabbed his coat from the bed and hurried out of the room.
+Snarling, he pushed back from his desk and hurled the folder across the room.
+Papers flew and fluttered everywhere, blanketing the guest room in black and white.
+Leandros’ anger settled with the last of them, leaving him tired.
+The thought of picking up each page single-handedly was too much, so instead of trying, he grabbed his coat from the bed and hurried out of the room.

 He nearly collided with Roman in the hallway.

 On the surface, Roman hadn’t changed in the decades they’d been apart.
 He’d cut his hair, yes, but he still spoke the same, acted the same, dressed the same.
-He hadn’t even aged, as far as Leandros could tell.
-Despite all that, Leandros couldn’t shake the feeling that something had changed.
-Something monumental.
+He hadn’t even aged, as far as Leandros could tell, but despite all of that, Leandros couldn’t shake the feeling that something was monumentally different.

 Roman was the first to take a step back, and Leandros wondered what he had done to make Roman stay away in the first place.
 Roman laughed, a tense, uncomfortable sound, and said, “Sorry.”

 Roman stared at him, stunned.
-“Leandros, you…You really don’t have to apologize.”
+“Leandros, you…you really don’t have to.”
 An awkward silence threatened to settle between them until Roman added, “How’s your arm?”

 “Fine, thank you,” Leandros said, keeping it short.
 He was in a tremendous amount of pain, actually, but he hadn’t wanted his mind addled by more laudanum.
 “Now, if you’ll excuse me.”